atlassian/gostatsd/README.md

 defaults.
 You can use `make run` to run the server with just the `stdout` backend to display info on screen.
-You can also run through `docker` by running `make run-docker` which will use `docker-compose` to run `gostatsd` with a graphite backend.
+You can also run through `docker` by running `make run-docker` which will use `docker-compose` to run `gostatsd` with a graphite backend and a grafana dashboard.

 Configuring the backends
 ------------------------